If we are not to look to miracles as a sign of God's approval, then how can you defend the notion that the Bible is the Word of God?

 The signs of a true apostle were performed among you with all perseverance, by signs and wonders and miracles.
 2 Corinthians 12:12 (NASB)

-That is, 2 Corinthians 12:12 says the Paul performed signs and wonders.
+That is, 2 Corinthians 12:12 says that Paul performed signs and wonders.
 They confirmed he was an apostle—he spoke for God.
 Hebrews 2:4 is another important passage.

 God also testifying with them, both by signs and wonders and by various miracles and by gifts of the Holy Spirit according to His own will.
 Hebrews 2:4 (NASB)